Skip to main content

 The gimmick that makes it work: you cannot simply buy chips with unlimited cash.
 Every bet comes from the shared pool.
 One player going too aggressive at floor 1 blackjack can kneecap the entire team before floor 2 even starts.
 The game is mechanically simple but coordination-heavy, which is why it has found an audience among groups who want something to play together that isn't a shooter.

-Released May 1, 2026 by TENSTACK, it has collected 4,654 reviews at 88% Very Positive in under three weeks.
+Released May 1, 2026 by TENSTACK, it has collected 8,000+ reviews at 89% Very Positive.
 This Gamble With Your Friends guide breaks down what actually matters across a full run.

 Each floor selects randomly from a pool of casino games, so you won't always face the same games in the same order.
 What does stay consistent is the difficulty curve:

-Floor 2 introduces higher-variance games — notice the shared bank total at the top, which is the same pool every player bets from.
+Gamble With Your Friends floor 2 casino games selection screen with shared team bank visible Floor 2 introduces higher-variance games: notice the shared bank total at the top, which is the same pool every player bets from.

 Set a spending rule before floor 1: a per-player spending cap for the first floor.
 Something like "no individual plays over X amount before we assess at the floor 2 shop" is enough structure to prevent the common failure mode.